jadeddelta/Chess/README.md

 - 4: rook
 - 5: queen
 - 6: king

-any classes prefixed with "M" was originally meant for mailbox implementation.

-all psvm methods are just for debugging

 in case we need this mapping (but in intellij, this does not work as chess pieces aren't monospaced):